 Our teachers are experienced, trained and licensed professional instructors.
+They have attending conservatories and universities such as Juilliard, Yale, various state and private universities, conservatories in Europe and Asia and more.
 In addition to degrees and diplomas, we choose our instructors based on experience, patience, understanding and the ability to communicate ideas clearly when teaching children.
 We do NOT hire instructors who are high-school students or people who otherwise do not meet our strict criteria in experience and education.
 Our instructors have been put through and passed security background checks.

 All of our instructors are professionals with university degrees from institutions such as Julliard, Yale, and a wide variety of universities in Europe and North America.
 In addition, our teachers often have many years experience teaching and performing.
 You will not find high-school students or otherwise unqualified people instructing at our academy.
 Each instructor has been carefully screened and hand-chosen for their skills, abilities and commitment to musical excellence.

 If you are a newly registered family with the academy, you may, as parents, meet briefly with your child’s instructor before the first lesson and from time to time as circumstances permit.
 The instructors are not paid for “meeting time” and this discussion could potentially impose on lesson time.
 However, the instructor may take a few minutes to chat with you about your child prior to the commencement of his or her first lesson.

 For non-registered students and families, it is possible for the front desk staff to arrange a time to briefly meet the instructor.

 Tuition varies depending upon the program enrolled.
 See our Tuition page on our website for current information.
 Beyond tuition, there is a one-time $25 registration fee.
 Materials (music books) usually cost $20-$40/year and can be purchased through the academy.